 Stretching feels good - it releases endorphins and increases the blood flow to our muscles.
 Through our yoga postures (asanas) we stretch and move the body through all planes of movement.
 Stretching helps us prevent injury and also counters the bad postural habits we often adopt when sitting at a desk, in the car or hunched over our phones.

 I always offer students different levels of stretch and postures, encouraging you to work with YOUR body.
-It is important not to overstretch and in yoga, we learn to tune into and listen to our body.
+It is important not to overstretch and in yoga, we learn to tune into and listen to our body, working WITH not against.

 Through our posture work, not only do we get more flexible but we get stronger and improve muscle tone too, using all the muscles of the body.
 I will often theme the class around a particular body part e.g hamstrings or hips - two classes which are always popular!